-Each student is responsible for his or her own equipment, books and personal belongings and is provided a locker or roll-around for storage of these items.
-Purses, coats, bags, backpacks and other personal belongings must be kept in a locker or roll-around at all times during school hours.
+Each student is responsible for his or her own equipment, books and personal belongings and is provided a locker or rolling kit bag for storage of these items.
+Purses, coats, bags, backpacks and other personal belongings must be kept in a locker or rolling kit bag at all times during school hours.
 Ogle School is not responsible for lost or stolen items and it is the student's responsibility to replace any missing equipment or supplies at his or her own expense.